ryo33/Yayaka19/README.md

 ### DB migration

 Sometimes after you import changes from upstream, you get many errors related the database.
-Don't be panic, you just run following command.
+Don't be panic, you just run following command before start the development server.

 ```
 $ mix ecto.migrate